Apple Tree

 There are little green apples (Make small circle with thumb and index finger.)

+So tiny and round.
 The apples get bigger (Slow spread fingers and combine hands to make a bigger circle.)

 So yummy and sweet (Rub tummy.)